3 Easy Self-Care Tips for Women who Overgive

 When thoughts come, gently send them away, knowing you can deal with them when you’re done breathing.

 Adding this on after your walk would be ideal.

 3-Give Your Brain and Eyes a Rest

-A personal note on #3 – I recently stayed off my phone and social media one entire day ~ and I experienced immediate benefits!
-I had a feeling of grounding and peace within myself.
+Personal note on #3 – I recently stayed off my phone and social media one entire day ~ and I experienced immediate benefits!
+I felt a feeling of grounding and peace within myself.

 And guess what else?
 It wasn’t as hard as I thought it would be.
 I found myself looking forward to my next ½ day off social media.

 During my ½ day social media break, I felt the urge to check my phone or email at least once per hour.
 I let the thought go in one ear and out the other.
 Then re-focused on what I was doing.

 When the thoughts to check my phone or email came again, I observed them, then put my attention back to the present moment.
 Over and Over.

 Each time I was able to do that, my joy slowly increased.